-It is imperative that the use of strategic CIL is clearly identified for specific infrastructure projects which are compliant with the 123 List, as the spending will need to be listed within the Council's 'CIL Annual Financial Statement3', which are required to be produced on an annual basis.
+It is imperative that the use of strategic CIL is clearly identified for specific infrastructure projects which are compliant with the 123 List, as the spending will need to be listed within the Council's 'CIL Annual Financial Statement', which are required to be produced on an annual basis.
 Preferably any projects would also have been identified in the following:

-- The latest version of the Council's Infrastructure Delivery Plan4 - o Any approved Council strategy or action plan - o Any approved strategy or action plan of an infrastructure provider
+- The latest version of the Council's Infrastructure Delivery Plan - Any approved Council strategy or action plan - Any approved strategy or action plan of an infrastructure provider

-It is essential for reporting and monitoring purposes that the CIL funds are ringfenced for the types of infrastructure set out in the 123 List and that this list accords with Government legislation.
+It is essential for reporting and monitoring purposes that the CIL funds are ring-fenced for the types of infrastructure set out in the 123 List and that this list accords with Government legislation.

 - Neighbourhood CIL the CIL Regulations set out a wider range of projects that can be funded using Neighbourhood CIL.
-The Council's approach is detailed in the Economic Development Board Report of 3 July 2019. - 6.4 The requirement for the Council to maintain a CIL Regulation 123 list has been removed as part of the new CIL Regs 2019 and the Council's infrastructure list replaces the Regulation 123 list.
+The Council's approach is detailed in the Economic Development Board Report of 3 July 2019, superseded by the Policy and Organisation Board Report of 28 September 2022. - 6.4 The requirement for the Council to maintain a CIL Regulation 123 list was removed as part of the new CIL Regs 2019 and the Council's infrastructure list replaces the Regulation 123 list.
 However, the 123 List is considered still to be relevant as it is based on the evidence used to support the Adopted Gosport Borough Local Plan 2011-2029 and the Council's CIL Charging Schedule.
-The evidence will be refreshed for the forthcoming Gosport Borough
+The evidence will be refreshed for the forthcoming Gosport Borough Local Plan 2038 and a revised CIL Charging Schedule will be published.
+Consequently, the Council's 123 List will be carried forward as the Council's Infrastructure List until such time it is reviewed as part of the forthcoming review of CIL or any alternative arrangements introduced by any potential reform of the planning system by the Government.

-3 This is now incorporated into Section 3 of the IFS
+&lt;sup>3 This is now incorporated into Section 3 of the IFS

-4 This is now incorporated in Appendix 2 of the IFS
+&lt;sup>4 This is now incorporated in Appendix 2 of the IFS